puppetlabs/puppetdb/documentation/postgres_ssl.markdown

 If you wish, you can follow the [PostgreSQL JDBC SSL client setup instructions](http://jdbc.postgresql.org/documentation/head/ssl-client.html).
 This documentation will help you to generate a new SSL certificate, key, and CA. Make sure you place your signed certificate and private key in the locations specified by the `ssl_cert_file` and `ssl_key_file` locations, and that you change the `ssl` setting to `on` in your `postgresql.conf`.
 Don't forget to give the correct permissions for each file (such as `chmod 0600 file`).
 Otherwise, PostgreSQL will reject the key and cert files.

-Once this is done, modify the JDBC URL in the database configuration section for PuppetDB.
+After this is done, modify the JDBC URL in the database configuration section for PuppetDB.
 For example:

     [database]
     classname = org.postgresql.Driver